 - Make sure that breathing is not compromised.

 - Stay calm.
-It is hard, I know, but it’s important so you can think straight and make decisions faster.
+It is hard, I know, but it’s important so you can think straight and make good decisions faster.